 The development of Punta Gorda Isles began in 1957 by PGI Inc. The development was completed over time with the last section opening for sale in 1981.
 Unlike some developers, PGI, Inc. did not have a mandatory build time so even today there are vacant lots scattered throughout all of PGI.
 The developer finished their part of the project in the early 1980’s and now all vacant land in PGI is privately owned and can be resold at the owner’s discretion.

 A wide variety of housing exists in PGI, ranging from single family home to condos to villas.
 Since new construction is still taking place and development began so long ago, the ages of the home can really vary, offering a wide selection in terms of price, amenities and styles.

 There are a number of factors that determine price.
-The length of time to reach open water, the waterside view, length of the seawall, and the presence or absence of bridges between the property and ‘open water’ are all significant factors to consider.
+The length of time to reach open water, the waterside view, the length of the water frontage and the presence (Powerboat Water) or absence (Sailboat Water) of bridges between the property and ‘open water’ are all significant factors to consider.
 Home sizes range from 1700 square foot bungalows to 4,500+ square feet mansions built on double or triple lots.